In this article:

 There are three types of fraud alerts:

-- A temporary fraud alert, or initial fraud alert, can be activated by anyone, anytime, for any reason at the Experian Fraud Center webpage or through Experian's contact page.
-A temporary fraud alert remains on your credit file for one year unless you remove it sooner, and can be renewed indefinitely.
+- An initial fraud alert can be activated by anyone, anytime, for any reason at the Experian Fraud Center webpage or through Experian's contact page.
+An initial fraud alert remains on your credit file for one year unless you remove it sooner, and can be renewed indefinitely.

 - An extended fraud alert, also known as a fraud victim statement, stays on your credit report for seven years before expiring, and is intended for use by victims of identity theft or other credit fraud.
 When setting one up, you must provide a copy of an identity theft report you've filed with a law enforcement agency.